Baiwei (Little Newport Street)8 Little Newport St, London WC2H 7JJ How to get here

-So asserts a witty-but-shouty sign at Baiwei on Little Newport Street.
+So asserts a witty-but-shouty sign at Baozi Inn on Little Newport Street.
 Let’s just say their décor’s communist sensibilities are served with a side order of humour…and heat.

-Opening in 2013, Baiwei is the latest addition to the Barshu Group’s portfolio of restaurants (they of Baozi Inn and Barshu fame) and the most affordable.
+Opening in 2013, Baiwei is the latest addition to the Barshu Group’s portfolio of restaurants and the most affordable.
 The small, café-esque spot, emblazoned with wall paintings depicting Mao-era works, is popular with young Chinese Londoners.
 Fun Fact – Maoist art is actually something of an ironic hipster trend in China.

-If mouth-tingling spice is your thing, Baiwei’s menu is a love letter to fiery Sichuan cuisine – plus it comes with a pedigree.
+If mouth-tingling spice is your thing, Baiwei (Little Newport Street) menu is a love letter to fiery Sichuan cuisine – plus it comes with a pedigree.
 Acclaimed (and award winning) food writer and Sichuan goddess Fuschia Dunlop was brought on board to consult, lending her expertise to their dishes.